 Achondrogenesis type IB (Fraccaro type) is characterized by short trunk and limbs, narrow chest, and prominent abdomen.
 Affected infants may have a protrusion around the belly-button (umbilical hernia), or near the groin (inguinal hernia), and have short fingers and toes with feet turned inward.
 The face may be flat, the palate may be cleft and the neck is usually short.
 In some cases, the soft tissue of the neck may be abnormally thickened.
 Achondrogenesis type IB is sub-classified as a sulfation disorder, a small group of disorders associated with mutations in the gene SLC26A2.
 This group includes diastrophic dysplasia and recessive multiple epiphyseal dysplasia, which are milder conditions.
 It is important to note that one diagnosis does not change to another while the baby is developing, even if the genetic changes are located in the same gene.

-Achondrogenesis type II (Langer-Saldino type) is characterized by a narrow chest, abnormally small or short bones in the arms and/or legs, thin ribs, underdeveloped lungs, small chin and cleft palate.
+Achondrogenesis type II (Langer-Saldino type) is characterized by a narrow chest, abnormally small or short bones in the arms and/or legs, thin ribs, flat vertebra or deficient ossification of vertebral bodies, underdeveloped lungs, small chin, cleft palate and club feet.
 Bone formation is abnormal in the spine and pelvis.
 Abnormal accumulation of fluid may occur (hydrops fetalis) and the abdomen may be enlarged.

 Each type of achondrogenesis is caused by a mutation in a specific gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.